Igorot people: Ifugao

-Ifugaos are the people inhabiting Ifugao Province.
+Ifugaos are the people inhabiting Ifugao province.
 They come from the municipalities of Lagawe (Capital Town), Aguinaldo, Alfonso Lista, Asipulo, Banaue, Hingyon, Hungduan, Kiangan, Lamut, Mayoyao, and Tinoc.
 The province is one of the smallest provinces in the Philippines with an area of only 251,778 hectares, or about 0.8% of the total Philippine land area.
 It has a temperate climate and is rich in mineral and forest products.

 The term "Ifugao" is derived from "ipugo" which means "earth people", "mortals" or "humans", as distinguished from spirits and deities.
 It also means "from the hill", as pugo means hill.
 The term Igorot or Ygolote was the term used by the Spanish colonial officials for mountain people.
 The Ifugaos, however, prefer the name Ifugao.

-As of 1995, the population of the Ifugaos was counted to be 131,635.
+As of 2020, the population of the Ifugaos was counted to be 207,498.
 Although the majority of them are still in Ifugao province, some of them already transferred to Baguio, where they worked as woodcarvers, and to other parts of the Cordillera region.
 They are divided into subgroups based on the differences in dialects, traditions, and design/color of costumes.
 The main subgroups are Ayangan, Kalangaya, and Tuwali.

-Furthermore, the Ifugao society is divided into 3 social classes: the kadangyans or the aristocrats, the tagus or the middle class, and the nawotwots or the poor ones.
+Furthermore, the Ifugao society is divided into three social classes: the kadangyans or the aristocrats, the tagus or the middle class, and the nawotwots or the poor ones.
 The kadangyans sponsor the prestige rituals called hagabi and uyauy and this separates them from the tagus who cannot sponsor feasts but are economically well off.
 The nawotwots are those who have limited land properties and are usually hired by the upper classes to do work in the fields and other services.

-Kalanguya/Ikalahan
+Kalanguya (Ikalahan)

 The Kalanguya or Ikalahan people are a small group distributed amongst the mountain ranges of Sierra Madre, the Caraballo Mountains, and the eastern part of the Cordillera mountain range.
 The main population resides in the Nueva Vizcaya province, with Kayapa as the center.
 They are considered to be part of the Igorot (mountain people) but distinguish themselves with the name Ikalahan, the name taken from the forest trees that grow in the Caraballo Mountain.

 They are among the least studied ethnic groups, thus their early history is unknown.
 However, Felix M. Keesing suggests that, like other groups in the mountains, they fled from the lowlands to escape Spanish persecution.

+Isinai

+The Isinai/Isinay are a small ethnic group living in the Cagayan Valley, specifically in the municipalities of Bambang, Dupax del Sur, Aritao in Nueva Vizcaya, as well as around Quirino province, and in the northern areas of Nueva Ecija and Aurora.
+Their ethnic communities show a decline in population, with only around 12,600 members on record.
+They speak the Isinai language (also spelled Isinay), which is a Northern Luzon language primarily spoken in Nueva Vizcaya province in the northern Philippines.
+By linguistic classification, it is more divergent from other South-Central Cordilleran languages, such as Kalinga, Itneg or Ifugao and Kankanaey.